xiaozhang92/finalproject/README.md

 If you not yet have an account, this is where you register.

+# HISTORY

+Under the account you are logged in, you can access a history of all searches and calculations you did in the past.

 # LOG IN

 Logging into your account so you can continue to do conversion calculation and access your history of searches and calculations.

-# HISTORY
+# LOG OUT

-Under the account you are logged in, you can access a history of all searches and calculations you did in the past.
+Logging out from your account.